-If you are a new Member, you may be receiving care from a Non-Participating Provider.
-You may want to select a Participating Provider to obtain Covered Services at the higher level of benefit coverage.
+If you are a new member, you may be receiving care from a Non-Participating Provider.
+You may want to select a Participating Provider to obtain Covered Services at the network rate.

 UPMC Health Plan recognizes, however, that it is not easy to change to a new provider who is not yet familiar with your medical condition, history, and other information.
-That is why UPMC Health Plan provides a transition of care period.
-This period gives your current provider time to communicate with your new provider to coordinate your care.
+That is why UPMC Health Plan provides a transition of care period, so your current provider can communicate with your new provider to coordinate your care.

-When you enroll, if you are currently in active ongoing treatment with a Non-Participating Provider, you may be able to continue this treatment at an in-network rate for a period of up to ninety (90) calendar days from the effective date of your enrollment.
-You must complete and submit a Transition of Care application within thirty (30) calendar days of your effective date, available from UPMC Health Plan's Member Services Department by calling the phone number on the back of your ID card, and obtain Prior Authorization from UPMC Health Plan to receive coverage at the in-network rate for continued treatment with a Non-Participating Provider during the transition period.
-If you are pregnant and undergoing a course of treatment for the pregnancy on the effective date of your enrollment, the transition of care period extends through postpartum care related to the delivery of your child.
+When you enroll, if you are currently in active ongoing treatment with a Non-Participating Provider, you may be able to have your continued treatment paid at an in-network rate, for a period of up to ninety (90) calendar days from the Effective Date of your enrollment.
+You must complete and submit a Transition of Care application within thirty (30) calendar days of your Effective Date, available from UPMC Health Plan's Member Services Department by calling the phone number on the back of your ID card, and obtain Prior Authorization from UPMC Health Plan to receive coverage at the in-network rate for continued treatment with a Non-Participating Provider.
+If you are pregnant and undergoing a course of treatment for that pregnancy on the Effective Date of your enrollment, the transition of care period extends through postpartum care related to the delivery of your child.